|

 1.

-For Card Activations
+For Topup Card Activations

 - The

-one major downfall of web applications is that they can't support swipe
+one major downfall of Web applications is that they can't support swipe

 activation of physical cards.
 Card serial numbers can be

-sell process is not supported.
+sell process is not directly supported.
+That said, there is

 - This